soruly/anilist-crawler/README.md

 ## Notes

-- airing stats is removed from anime because it has too many columns
-- to increase number of fields in elasticsearch, you can run `curl -XPUT http://127.0.0.1:9200/your_index/_settings -d'{"index.mapping.total_fields.limit":2000}'`
 - API request limit exceed (HTTP 429) has not been handled yet.
-With 60 requests/min per IP, it is unlikely to hit the limit with complex qurey.
+With 60 requests/min per IP, it is unlikely to hit the limit with complex query.